Supervisor/supervisor/README.txt

   'autostart' -- If true, this program will start automatically when supervisord is started.
 Default: true.

-  'autorestart' -- If true, when the program exits (either expectedly or unexpectedly), supervisor will restart it automatically.
-  Default: true.
+  'autorestart' -- May be one of 'false', 'unexpected', or 'true'.
+If 'false', the process will never be autorestarted.
+If 'unexpected', the process will be restart when the program exits with an exit code that is not one of the exit codes associated with this process' configuration (see 'exitcodes').
+If 'true, the process will be unconditionally restarted when it exits, without regard to its exit code.
+Default: unexpected.

   'startsecs' -- The total number of seconds which the program needs to stay running after a startup to consider the start successful.